-(2) Reflects the fiscal 2010 budget as approved by the Governor on June 29, 2009.
-Does not include spending vetoed by the Governor or the spending exposures discussed above.
+(2) Reflects the fiscal 2010 budget as approved by the Governor on June 29, 2009, plus supplemental fiscal 2010 spending approved by the Governor on August 7, 2009.

 (3) All fiscal years reflect spending through June 30.

 (4) The Executive Office of Health and Human Services and Medicaid administrative budget for fiscal 2010 was reduced due to the shifting of information technology resources to a new account.